Novimatrem/novisona/about.markdown

 • On her chest: Six (6) breasts, with large nipples, her boobs are swollen and fat.

 • Genitals: full package futa girl, with a penis (not erect, barbed), vagina, and testes.
-Though they are all certainly covered and hidden by her extreme fatness, regardless.
+Though they are all certainly covered and hidden by her extreme fatness, and immense pregnancy, regardless.

 My existing profile picture is a reasonable idea of what her face is somewhat like, but, you know, furrier :3